Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Recap
 In this session, I successfully completed a full attack from **initial access** to **exfiltration** using **Kali Linux** for **Brute Forcing** and **Mythic C2** to establish a **command and control session**.
 I used **PowerShell** to download the **Mythic agent**, bypassed **Windows Defender**, and extracted sensitive information from the target system.

-Next, I wwell create alerts and dashboards to help detect **Mythic activity** in your environment.
+Next, I will create alerts and dashboards to help detect **Mythic activity** in your environment.

 ![mythicc2services](https://github.com/user-attachments/assets/a98cd699-e21f-4980-b721-8f0b9cb22bb7)
 ---